Simple Circuit

 wheels

 The image above shows where to add components.
-Copper tape will be placed over the gray line that can be seen.
+Copper tape will be placed over the grey line that can be seen.
 The LDR is attached to both ends of this paper circuit; on the other side, the positive terminal of the battery will be connected to the bottom-most line.
-One terminal of each motor will be connected to the center, and the other will be connected to the L shape that can be seen near the transistor.
+One terminal of each motor will be connected to the centre, and the other will be connected to the L shape that can be seen near the transistor.
 The negative terminal of the battery will be connected to the first terminal of the switch.
-The Wire from the second terminal of the switch is connected to the center.
+The Wire from the second terminal of the switch is connected to the centre.
 The body of the robot is PLA material

 ....